BOARD OF DIRECTORS

 They have operated humanitarian programs from the United States since 2001, when they left Zimbabwe – their home together for over twenty years – to inform the U.S. State Department of the political, social, and economic destruction precipitated by Zimbabwean President Robert Mugabe.
 Jeff has spent much of the last three years advocating in Washington DC for the Zimbabwe crisis and other international humanitarian efforts.
 In doing so, he has earned the admiration and support of multiple Members of Congress and the U.S. African Subcommittee.

-Board Chairman, John Gargani
+Board Chairman, Kevin Talley

 Independent Board Member, Dr. Anne Alaniz